 Budget for £1,050 to £1,450 per m², although bear in mind that large expanses of glazing will bump up the cost significantly.

 This level of outlay could be sufficient to create a substantial single storey house extension, 30m² to 40m² – budget for £1,050 to £1,450 per m².

 This might be enough to extend by around 4m right across the back of a typical semi or detached house, with either a flat or low-pitched sloping roof – as a single storey or side return extension, both ideal for creating a large open-plan kitchen-diner.

 A contemporary design with folding-sliding doors, glazed roof lanterns and large floor-to-ceiling glazing units would cost £1,800 to £2,200 per m², so on the same budget, the scale of the space may need to be reduced to around 23m².

-More cost-effective than a single storey house extension because it doubles up on the use of the foundations and roof – two of the most expensive parts of a build – a two-storey extension on this budget could measure up to 30-40m² (both floors).
+A double storey extension is cost-effective as it doubles up on the use of the foundations and roof – two of the most expensive parts of a build – a two-storey extension on this budget could measure up to 30-40m² (both floors).
 At the rear of a property, this would typically extend the kitchen with a new bedroom above.

 Whether you're looking to extend a bungalow or want to join two distinct buildings together, – perhaps the original house and a garage conversion – a glazed walkway can be a very successful and cost-effective way to do so.
 Whether your home is modern or traditional, a glazed walkway can be a great solution to planning restrictions on period properties, or homes within conservation areas – a listed building for example –, where a solid link would be inappropriate or not permitted.